protocol/research-website/content/publications/faonio2020/index.md

 ---

 Anonymous attestation for secure hardware platforms leverages tailored group signature schemes and assumes the hardware to be trusted.
-Yet, there is an ever increasing concern on the trustworthiness of hardware components and embedded systems.
+Yet, there is an increasing concern on the trustworthiness of hardware components and embedded systems.
 A subverted hardware may, for example, use its signatures to exfiltrate identifying information or even the signing key.

-In this paper we focus on Enhanced Privacy ID (EPID)---a popular anonymous attestation scheme used in commodity secure hardware platforms like Intel SGX.
+We focus on Enhanced Privacy ID (EPID)—a popular anonymous attestation scheme used in commodity secure hardware platforms like Intel SGX.
 We define and instantiate a subversion resilient EPID scheme (or SR-EPID).
 In a nutshell, SR-EPID provides the same functionality and security guarantees of the original EPID, despite potentially subverted hardware.
-In our design, a sanitizer ensures no covert channel between the hardware and the outside world both during enrollment and during attestation (i.e., when signatures are produced).
+In our design, a “sanitizer” ensures no covert channel between the hardware and the outside world both during enrollment and during attestation (i.e., when signatures are produced).
 We design a practical SR-EPID scheme secure against adaptive corruptions and based on a novel combination of malleable NIZKs and hash functions modeled as random oracles.
 Our approach has a number of advantages over alternative designs.
-Namely, the sanitizer bears no secret information---hence, a memory leak does not erode security.
-Further, the role of sanitizer may be distributed in a cascade fashion among several parties so that sanitization becomes effective as long as one of the parties has access to a good source of randomness.
+Namely, the sanitizer bears no secret information—hence, a memory leak does not erode security.
 Also, we keep the signing protocol non-interactive, thereby minimizing latency during signature generation.